Are Oats a Complete Protein Food?

 Now the question arises - are Oats a complete protein food?

 Oats have about 10-18gm of Protein per 100gms depending upon the level of processing.
 Oats are made up of plant-based protein which contributes to muscle gain.
 A rarely known fact is: Oats contain the most protein than any other grains available.
 So there is no doubt about the high levels of Oats nutrition!

-2.Weight Management: Due to being abundant in protein and fiber, Oats consumption can be extremely useful if you are looking to manage your weight.
-This is due to the presence of dietary fiber which makes you feel fuller for longer periods of time.
+2.Weight Management: Due to being abundant in protein and fibre, Oats consumption can be extremely useful if you are looking to manage your weight.
+This is due to the presence of dietary fibre which makes you feel fuller for longer periods of time.

 3. Repair and Energize: Oats are an instant source of energy whether you consume in any form - steel-cut, rolled, instant, or even oatmeal!
 The abundance of protein will help you in repairing your muscle tissues which tear when you workout.